 First steps: First, shut off the Keurig coffee maker at the power source and unplug it for about a minute.

+Once you’ve reconnected the machine, the image of a power button should appear on the screen.
 Suppose that happens, then all you’d need to do is set the clock and preferences again and continue making your cup of coffee.
 Perhaps the display just needed a reset.

 It could be that the connectors (i.e. the wiring to the touchscreen inside the machine) is faulty or has come undone.
 Or, moisture and/or heat could have found its way into where the touchscreen is located.
+If that’s the case, then the affected parts may need to be replaced.

 What you can do: If your Keurig machine is still under warranty, you should bring it to them so they can restore the machine or get you a replacement.
 It’s always best to get a professional to look at it for you.

 However, if you’re the DIY type, you could buy the replacement parts online and fix it yourself with a spudger and a screwdriver.
+Assuming you’re familiar with appliance repair, the process may take anywhere from 15-20 minutes.
+Remember: always disconnect the power supply before opening any parts of the machine.

-Machine Won’t Heat Up Or Brew Coffee
+Keurig Won’t Heat Up or Brew Coffee

 First steps: Firstly, you’ll want to make sure that you’re giving your Keurig coffee maker enough time to heat up in the first place.
+We might be impatient waiting for our coffee in the morning, but it does take several minutes to heat the water.
+You will hear noises from the machine during this part of the process.

-Once you’ve done that and the machin still won’t make your coffee, then it’s time to consider that you may have some kind of a clog or blockage in the machine, and water just can’t flow to where it needs to be.
+Once you’ve done that and the machine still won’t make your coffee, then it’s time to consider that you may have some kind of a clog or blockage in the machine, and water just can’t flow to where it needs to be.

 Why this happens: Clogs in your Keurig coffee maker are typically caused by one of two things: a buildup of either debris or calcium.

 If your machine is still new, then the higher likelihood is that you’ve got some dirt or coffee grounds clogging up the machine.
+However, machines that have seen a lot of use will usually suffer from a calcium buildup.

 What you can do: To give your Keurig coffee maker a good flush, fill up the water reservoir and let the machine run a few coffee-making cycles (without giving it any actual coffee to brew!).